Arts Board Grant Application Reviewer Opportunities

 Please note that the Arts Board office is currently closed due to the coronavirus pandemic and we have moved all grant application reviews to remote participation.

-The Minnesota State Arts Board seeks qualified grant application reviewers to review Creative Support for Individuals and Creative Support for Organizations grant program applications remotely, ongoing during the months July-November, 2020.
+The Minnesota State Arts Board seeks qualified grant application reviewers to review Creative Support for Individuals and Creative Support for Organizations grant program applications remotely, ongoing during the months September-December, 2020.

 - read, score, and take notes on applications online using WebGrants system during an assigned four-week term;*

 - attend a half-day open meeting remotely to discuss a selection of the applications;